roberthoward/manager-README/README.md

 # Understanding My Role

+[The engineering method is] the strategy for causing the best change in a poorly understood or uncertain situation within the available resources.

+Quality, Cost, Delivery.
+How can we have it all, you ask?
+The Answer: Setting our north star principles on "Quality" first.

 While there are a number of things I will be responsible for, there are 2 things that take higher priority than everything else.

-The first is empowering the engineers I manage (as well as influencing the engineers I don't manage) to make the biggest impact possible for Thomson Reuters, while reaching their professional development goals.
+The first is empowering the engineers I manage (as well as influencing the engineers I don't manage) to make the biggest impact possible for Thomson Reuters while reaching their professional development goals.

-The second is consistently deliverying user/customer experiences that solve user/customer pain-points on time and weith the highest in quality standards.
+The second is consistently deliverying user/customer experiences that solve user/customer pain-points on time and with the highest in quality standards.
+Remember quality usually cannot be rushed.

 If the business is healthy, and our engineering efforts are on-time, and the teams are motivated, challenged, and moving towards their professional development goals, then all is right in my world